SpartnerNL/Laravel-Excel/README.md

 * Queue exports for better performance
 * Easily export Blade views to Excel

+Read more about Laravel Excel 3.0 on our blog: https://medium.com/@maatwebsite/laravel-excel-lessons-learned-7fee2812551

 ## Supported Versions

 Versions will be supported for a limited amount of time.